 Business Administration, M.B.A.
 (Professional)

 The Professional MBA program at Saint Louis University's Richard A. Chaifetz School of Business is tailored to accommodate the schedules of working professionals.
-Students can take classes through the hybrid program online or on campus weekday evenings (Monday through Thursday), generally from 6 to 9:15 p.m.
+Students can take classes online or on campus weekday evenings (Monday through Thursday), from 6 to 9:15 p.m.
 To increase flexibility, students may begin the program in January, May or August.

-The Chaifetz School’s broad-based Professional MBA program, ranked in the top 40 nationally by U.S. News & World Report, prepares students to succeed in management roles through the development of strategic skills and knowledge in a range of functional business areas.
-In addition to the managerial core, students can focus elective coursework in one of 10 concentration areas including the Chaifetz School’s nationally ranked specialty areas of accounting (#40), entrepreneurship (#10), international business (#11) and supply chain management (#13).
+The Chaifetz School’s broad-based Professional MBA program, ranked in the top 40 nationally by U.S. News & World Report for 2021, prepares students to succeed in management roles through the development of strategic skills and knowledge in a range of functional business areas.
+In addition to the managerial core, students can focus elective coursework in one of 10 concentration areas including the Chaifetz School’s nationally ranked specialty areas of accounting (No. 40), entrepreneurship (No. 10), international business (No. 11) and supply chain management (No. 13).

-SLU's Professional MBA courses are offered Monday through Thursday from 6-9:15 p.m., allowing students to complete the program and maintain full-time employment.
+SLU's Professional MBA courses are offered both online and in-person Monday through Thursday from 6-9:15 p.m., allowing students to complete the program and maintain full-time employment.
 On average, evening MBA students complete the program in two-and-a-half years but are allotted up to five years, if necessary, allowing students to maintain a balance between their personal and professional life.

 The Professional MBA program requirements range from 36-48 credits, depending on prior academic background.
 The program consists of 12 credits of foundation coursework (economics, accounting, applied business statistics and operations management), 21 credits of advanced managerial core requirements and nine credits of advanced electives.
-Partial to complete waivers may be offered for the four foundations courses for students demonstrating competency through coursework completed in the last five years.
+Partial to complete waivers may be offered for the four foundations courses for students demonstrating competency through previous coursework..
 These waivers are determined at the time of admission.
 Questions about course waivers can be directed to email@example.com.